formkit/docs-content/inputs/colorpicker.md

 ---
 title: Colorpicker Input
-description: A colorpicker with support for alpha transparecy, pre-loaded swatches, and multiple color output formats.
+description: A colorpicker with support for alpha transparency, pre-loaded swatches, and multiple color output formats.
 ---

 ::InputPageHero